hrishabh-dev/Cryptocurrency_prediction/README.md

 ## 💾 Saving the Model and Scaler

 The tuned Random Forest Regressor model (`best_model`) and the fitted `StandardScaler` are saved using `pickle`.
-This allows us to load the trained model and scaler later to make predictions on new, unseen data without retraining.
+This allows us to load the trained model and scaler later to make predictions on new data.

 - `tuned_liquidity_model.pkl`: Contains the trained Random Forest Regressor model.
 - `liquidity_scaler.pkl`: Contains the fitted StandardScaler.